UB-Mannheim/PalMA/INSTALL.md

 Some viewer programs want to write their configuration data.
 This requires write access for www-data in directory ~www-data (typically /var/www).

+Adding write access for www-data can be done by fixing the ownership:

+    chown -R www-data.www-data /var/www

     # Activate javascript for Apache.
+TODO: Is that necessary?
- $ a2enconf javascript-common
+    #$ a2enconf javascript-common